 But now that she has a face, Manchester’s eco heroine is being propelled, gently, into the spotlight.
-Last year the good people of Didsbury crowd-funded a fitting plaque for Emily Williamson.
-A group gathered at The Croft on 1 June 2019 for the great unveiling.
+In 2019 the good people of Didsbury crowd-funded a fitting plaque for Emily Williamson.
+A group gathered at The Croft on 1 June for the grand unveiling.
 Emily’s great, great niece, Professor Melissa Bateson, joined environmentalists, councillors, RSPB staff and garden volunteers as the guest of honour.
 Sadly, her father Patrick had died in 2017, and so she was picking up the baton.

 Melissa is another ethologist, expert in the foraging patterns of starlings.
 Like her father, she’d had no idea that her ancestor was so intimately bound up with the birds.
 I wondered if her career path was coincidence or destiny.

 When Melissa Bateson stood next to that ghostly image of her great, great aunt, it was an emotional moment for everyone.
 For me, it felt as if the story had come full circle.
 A new generation of talented, spirited and trenchant women are driving today’s conservation movement.